 2. Thumbs Down

-This is probably my most frequently used emoji.
 It's like the Thumbs Up emoji, but more fun.
-It can mean "OK," "Works for me," "You look fly in that outfit," or less frequently, "This is literally how much I care" (notice the space between the two fingers).
+Emojipedia says that the symbol can represent, “I’m OK” or “Yes, that’s correct / good,” which feels like a correct/good definition of how it’s typically used.
+It can also less frequently mean, "This is literally how much I care" (notice the space between the two fingers).

 4. Praying Hands

-This one is most commonly referred to as the prayer or praise hands emoji, and as such it is used in lieu if the "fingers crossed" emoji that inexplicably does not exist.
+This one is most commonly referred to as the prayer or praise hands emoji.
 It is also known as the "high five" emoji, which sort of makes sense if you want to be like that.
+However, on Emojipedia, the emoji is described as “folded hands” and is said to symbolize please or thank you in Japanese culture.

 5. Peace Sign